 I work in a setting with occupational therapists.
 Can I count work time toward my observation hours?

 It depends.
 If you are employed within a rehabilitation department so that you are working elbow-to-elbow with the OTs (e.g. as an OT aide or a language interpreter during therapy), you could probably count those hours.
 If you are a CNA working with patients and occasionally help the OT transfer patients or you bring the patients to the therapy room and drop them off, you probably could not count those hours.
 Factors that are important to consider in deciding whether work hours can count as observation hours include the percentage of time that you are with the OT, the ease with which you can ask questions and receive explanations about the OT’s actions with clients, and the degree to which the nature of your relationship with the OT allows for mentoring to occur.
 If you plan to use work hours to count toward observation hours, you would be wise to contact the MOT program beforehand and obtain guidance about how the admissions committee might view this in order to avoid disappointment at the time of application.

 Can I observe an occupational therapy assistant (OTA) rather than a professional occupational therapist?

 Yes.
 Skilled occupational therapy is often carried out by an occupational therapy assistant (who is a licensed practitioner, not an OT aide), and it is perfectly fine to count observation of OTAs as observation hours.

 Can you recommend places for me to observe?

 No. It is the prospective applicant’s responsibility to identify and arrange for his or her observation hours.
-We suggest deciding upon what type of occupational therapy setting you would like to observe in and then contacting such a setting and asking to speak to an occupational therapist there.
+We suggest deciding upon what type of occupational therapy practice settings you would like to observe in and then contacting such settings and asking to speak to an occupational therapist there.
 Tell that person what you are looking for, and see if you can be accommodated at that site.